 For the purposes of implementing the Act on Free Access to Information and section 8, paragraph 3 of the Nuclear Act, the Slovak Nuclear Regulatory Authority (Úrad Jadrového Dozoru, hereafter UJD) adopted a Directive on identification and removal of sensitive information from documents to be opened to the public (the Directive on Sensitive Information).
 Section 3.2 of the Directive on Sensitive Information provides a list of types of information deemed to be “sensitive” and thus to be withheld from disclosure.

 Section 3, paragraph 14 of the Nuclear Act states that “the documentation containing sensitive information shall be the documentation, the disclosure of which could be used to plan and carry out activities to cause disruption or destruction of nuclear facility and thus adversely affect the safety of the public…and to cause ecological or economical damage.
 This documentation shall not be released according to the [Act on Free Access to Information].”
+Section 13, paragraph 15 of the Nuclear Act prescribes which of the various documentation listed in annex 1 and 2 to the Nuclear Act are deemed to include sensitive information.

 Standing in nuclear procedures